Home

 Current projects

-Generative methods for porous salts MOF geometries with Andrew I Cooper (University of Liverpool) and Xenofon Evangelopoulos (University of Liverpool).
+Crystallization via Electrostatic Interactions in Non-Metal Organic Framework Geometries with Andrew I Cooper (University of Liverpool) and Xenofon Evangelopoulos (University of Liverpool) and Vitaliy Kurlin (University of Liverpool)

-Integral Formulae for Solutions of PDEs with Constant Coefficients and Their Integrability with Roland Púček (University of Jena).
+Integral Formulae for Solutions of PDEs with Constant Coefficients and Their Integrability with Roland Púček (University of Jena)

-Exploring the Duality between Geometric Networks and Stochastic Learning Machines through the Lens of the Crystallisation Conjecture with Roland Púček (University of Jena).
+Exploring the Duality between Geometric Networks and Stochastic Learning Machines through the Lens of the Crystallisation Conjecture with Roland Púček (University of Jena)

-Seriation fusion from multiple local and complete orderings with Xenofon Evangelopoulos (Univeristy of Liverpool) and Tingting Mu (University of Manchester).
+Seriation fusion from multiple local and complete orderings with Xenofon Evangelopoulos (Univeristy of Liverpool) and Tingting Mu (University of Manchester)